 5. Keep Pets Away

-Yes, I know you love Fluffy and Fido as much or more than your dolls.
-But Fluffy and Fido are incompatible with your dolls.
-Fluffy the cat might think doll wigs are perfect mouse-like toys, and Fluffy could well jump up and knock a doll off a shelf.
-Fido, of course, might think your prized Barbie is the perfect chew toy.
-So...if possible, keep your pets and your dolls apart.
+You may love Fluffy and Fido as much or more than your dolls, but pets are often the cause of serious damage to dolls and other collectibles.
+Fluffy the cat might think doll wigs are perfect mouse-like toys, and could well jump up and knock a doll off a shelf.
+Fido, of course, might also think your prized Barbie is the perfect chew toy.
+If possible, keep your pets and your dolls apart.

 6. Keep Bugs Away

-You'll also want to keep bugs away from your dolls.
-Moths can be drawn to wool, and handling your dolls with dirty hands can encourage moths, carpet beetles and many other types of destructive insects.
+Moths can be drawn to wool, and handling your dolls with dirty hands can encourage moths, carpet beetles, and many other types of destructive insects.
 Bugs can eat holes in costumes and cloth dolls, they can infest mohair wigs, and they can bore into wood dolls.
-Inspect your dolls regularly for bugs.
+Inspect your dolls regularly for bugs, wear gloves when handling valuable dolls, and consider using moth repellent in cabinets where you keep your dolls.

 7. Keep Your Dolls in Closed Cabinets